Arthur Davis (animator): Career

 Later in 1945, when Bob Clampett left and went to Screen Gems, Davis took over Clampett's unit.
-Davis completed three cartoons left unfinished by Clampett: "The Big Snooze", "The Goofy Gophers" and "Bacall to Arms"; cartoons still in the outline or storyboarding stages at the time of Clampett's departure were allocated to other directors, with Robert McKimson ultimately directing "Birth of a Notion" and Friz Freleng directing "Tweetie Pie".
+Davis completed three cartoons left unfinished by Clampett: The Big Snooze, Goofy Gophers, and Bacall to Arms; cartoons still in the outline or storyboarding stages at the time of Clampett's departure were allocated to other directors.

 Davis directed a number of Looney Tunes and Merrie Melodies shorts, with a tone somewhere between those of Clampett and McKimson.
 He had a distinctive characteristic visual style, which can be seen as far back as Davis' Columbia shorts, in which the characters move from the foreground to the background, as well as from side to side, using all axes of the animation field.
 Davis was said to prioritize the animation of his shorts over the writing, as he felt insecure with the writers he was given.

-Davis' unit at Warners was shut down only two years later in November 1947 when the studio was having a budget problem.
-Davis was then taken into Friz Freleng's unit, and served as one of Freleng's key animators for many years.
-In 1960, shortly prior to departing the studio, Davis directed a cartoon for Warners again using Freleng's unit.
-There were several WB shorts released around this time, from not only Freleng's unit but Chuck Jones' as well, where the direction was credited to varying subordinates.
-"Quackodile Tears", which would not see release until 1962 due to the studio's extensive release backlog, was also Davis's last Warner Bros. short.

-Following his departure from Warners, Davis joined Hanna-Barbera, where he worked briefly as an animator and was a story director for The Flintstones and The Yogi Bear Show.
-He continued to work on and off with the studio as a consultant or a timing director until his retirement.
+Davis' unit at WB was shut down only two years later in November 1947, when the studio was having a budget problem.
+Davis was then taken into Friz Freleng's unit and served as one of Freleng's key animators for many years.
+Following his departure from WB, Davis joined Hanna-Barbera (H-B), where he worked briefly as an animator and was a story director for The Flintstones and The Yogi Bear Show.
+He moonlighted with WB to direct Quackodile Tears, his last work as a director at WB.
+He continued to work off and on with the studio as a consultant or a timing director until his retirement.

 After leaving H-B in 1962, Davis went to Walter Lantz Productions as an animator.
-He left Lantz in 1965, later joining DePatie-Freleng Enterprises to direct Pink Panther shorts and other cartoon series.
+He left Lantz in 1965, later joining DePatie–Freleng Enterprises to direct Pink Panther shorts and other cartoon series.

 Death

-Outliving most of his peers, Davis died peacefully on May 9, 2000, aged 94 in Sunnyvale, California after humming a tune.
+Outliving most of his peers, Davis died peacefully on May 9, 2000, aged 94 in Sunnyvale, California, after humming a tune.
 He was cremated and his ashes were scattered at sea.